epwalsh/pomo.nvim/README.md

 - 🪶 Lightweight and asynchronous
 - 💻 Written in Lua
 - ⚙️ Easily customizable and extendable
-- ⏱️ Run multiple concurrent timers
+- ⏱️ Run multiple concurrent timers and repeat timers
 - ➕ Integrate with [lualine](#lualinenvim)

 ### Commands